An Arthingworth wedding, as the heatwave came to an end…

 England – France – Morocco

-This was a wedding with a fusion of England, France and Morocco.
-An international guestlist, for an international couple – who met next to the coffee machine at work (Agence France-Presse).
-Coverage centres around Emily’s parents’ home, on a hill overlooking the village and surrounding countryside.
-A house that shares it’s name with another famous English battlefield, not too far away.
+This was a wedding with a fusion of England, France and Morocco that came together in Arthingworth.
+An international guest list, for an international couple – who met next to the coffee machine at work (Agence France-Presse).
+Coverage centres around Emily’s parents’ home, on a hill overlooking the village and the surrounding countryside.
+A house that shares its name with another famous English battlefield, not too far away.
 Here, Emily was in hair and makeup, with her bridesmaids and bridesman.
 Already the weather looked to be on the change.
 The humidity was increasing, as was the cloud cover and some dark skies were on the western horizon.
-As I walked to church, a few drops of rain.
+As I walked to church, a few drops of rain started to fall.

 The wedding ceremony.
 A bride asking the vicar, if he was nervous, rather than the other way around.
 Some music from Marc.
 Then back out – just in time for more rain – everyone back in… Confetti, a bouquet throw, then as the guests made their way back to the house, a few quick pics in the orchard behind the church. back to the marquee as the rain fell heavier.